kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     return X, y
 ```

-If we run train now, we can see that loading the files (at least on my computer) takes about 1/10th the
+If we run training now, we can see that loading the files (at least on my computer) takes about 1/10th the
-time, and we can also see that "is_header" and "is_list_item" is basically doing nothing.
+time, and we can also see that "is_heading" and "is_list_item" are basically doing nothing.

 ```text
               precision    recall  f1-score   support